ISASI-HPC-USERS/dgxa100-snippets/bash/README.md

 ## NVIDIA SMI test

+[`nvidia-smi`](https://docs.nvidia.com/deploy/nvidia-smi/index.html) is a command-line tool that provides monitoring and management capabilities for NVIDIA GPUs.
-The [`nvidia-smi`](https://docs.nvidia.com/deploy/nvidia-smi/index.html) tool shows GPUs information on the standard output.
+Running the `nvidia-smi` command without parameters displays the main information of the available GPUs on the standard output.

 ### Interactive execution - SRUN command